Orobedo/IAM-INLINE-POLICY/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
+Inline policies are policies that you create and manage and embed directly into a single user, group, or role.
 Sometimes you want to creating users to launch EC2 instances.. for an Auditor for example So the user would be able to do a cloud assesment then you have to To create  a read-only file whereby they can only see and cannot make changes
 IAM